FlavScents AInsights Entry for Acetal (CAS: 105-57-7)

 8. Practical Insights for Formulators

-Acetal is valued for its ability to impart a fresh, fruity note that enhances the overall sensory profile of both flavors and fragrances.
-It synergizes well with other fruity and floral compounds, providing a crisp top note.
-Formulators should be cautious of its volatility and potential degradation under extreme conditions.
-It is often under-used in complex formulations where its subtlety can be overshadowed by more dominant notes.
+Acetal is valued for its ability to impart a fresh, fruity note that enhances the realism of fruit flavors and fragrances.
+It synergizes well with other fruity and floral compounds.
+Formulators should be cautious of overuse, as excessive concentrations can lead to an artificial or overpowering effect.
+It is often underutilized in complex formulations where subtlety is required.

 Citation hooks: FlavScents; industry practice